prev

 KDE-PIM

-Andreas Kling committed a change to /branches/KDE/3.5/kdepim/kandy/src/modem.cpp:
+Andreas Kling committed changes in /branches/KDE/3.5/kdepim/kandy/src/modem.cpp:

 Fixed the well-known problem with garbled device paths.